joelpittet/d7-commerce-ubc-cbm/README.md

 ## A: Installation
 ------------------------------------
-1. Edit commerce-ubc-cbm.module constants to be CBM server domains and URI paths.
-  * Server URL and paths can be found at https://epayment.it.ubc.ca/developers.
-2. FTP commerce_ubc_cbm directory into modules folder.
+1. Add this module to your Drupal installation modules folder.
-3. Navigate to admin/modules.
+2. Navigate to admin/modules.
-4. Enable Commerce_ubc_cbm, which can be found in Commerce (contrib) package.
+3. Enable commerce_ubc_cbm, which can be found in UBC IT Web Services package.

 ## Configuration
 ------------------------------------